Pollution Prevention & Nature Preservation

 Dancing while we clean

-During the festival, keep an eye out for our Mission: Home heroes from Bye Bye Plastic Foundation coming around in blue Ultra superhero capes to dance with you while we all clean up our dance floors together.
+During the festival, keep an eye out for our Mission: Home heroes coming around in blue Ultra superhero capes to dance with you while we all clean up our dance floors together.
 Participate and you might just be in for a surprise gift!

 Giving you easy ways to responsibly dispose of cigarette butts